sefe/service-manager-cli/README.md

 ## License

-This project is licensed under the [Apache 2.0] License - see the LICENSE-2.0.txt file for details
+This project is licensed under the [Apache 2.0] License - see the LICENSE-2.0.txt file for details.